 One afternoon during a New Mexican monsoon, Jackie developed several leaks in her hallway.
 She can now jokingly refer to it as an “indoor downpour.”
 But it wasn’t so funny at the time.
 She immediately hired a roofer to repair the leak with plans to install a new roof at the start of the year.
 The roofing company warned her about the poor state of her parapets and urged her to contact a stucco contractor as soon as possible to address her stucco issues.

 Jackie made appointments with three stucco companies for estimates to re-stucco her home.
-The first stucco representative arrived about ten minutes late for the appointment at Jackie’s home.
+The first stucco representative arrived for the appointment at Jackie’s home.
 He walked the property with her while identifying several problems with the stucco.
 He then measured her home and examined the parapets.
 He could clearly see that her parapets were badly damaged and, in his opinion, needed to be completely rebuilt.
 She was told that the underlying wire and the sheathing on the parapets were visible.
 He provided a written estimate outlining his recommended scope of work.
 He suggested that they install a metal lath to the parapets and apply a base coat over the metal lath.
 He also recommended waterproofing the parapets with a fiberglass mesh and a waterproof material.
 He pointed out the water intrusion problem at the base of her home and noted the many large cracks around the home.
 He recommended patching the cracks and voids and applying an elastomeric synthetic stucco finish to the home.
 The representative was there about 45 minutes.